-This formula was given in a margin comment (The Line in the Sand), but we didn't explain it at the time because the focus was on the geometric interpretation and building basic intuition and experience.
+This formula was given in a margin comment in Section 13, but we didn't explain it at the time because the focus was on the geometric interpretation and building basic intuition and experience.
 But now that we have the concept of displacement, this formula is not as mysterious.